 Sweet Vegan Papaya Pudding – This yummy papaya pudding is a very easy to make for dessert and super nutritious too.

 Chia Pudding with Wild Blueberries is Vegan Keto and Yummy – This is a super easy creamy vegan chia pudding with wild blueberries.
-It is paleo and keto friendly too.
-The use of chia seeds makes if very filling and nutritious.
+It is paleo and keto-friendly too.
+The use of chia seeds makes it very filling and nutritious.
 You can use frozen blueberries.
 Talk about a fast way to

 Pineapple, Banana Turmeric Smoothie Is Delicious and Very Healthy – This is a delicious turmeric smoothie full of extra healthy amazing superfoods.
 Pineapple, banana and chia seeds are tasty and good for you.
 A great breakfast!

 Creamy Pomegranate Smoothie Is Delicious and Vegan – This pomegranate smoothie is the simply delicious way to get an abundance of nutrients into our diet.
-It is creamy without the addition of cow’s milk so it is vegan.
-The addition of coconut milk and chia seeds create a creamy drink full of health benefits.
+It is creamy without any cow’s milk so it is vegan.
+The addition of coconut milk and chia seeds creates a creamy drink full of health benefits.
 It is very easy to make for breakfast and so simple.

 100+ Superfoods